Holmdel Township, New Jersey: History

 In 1977, Bruce Springsteen wrote and recorded many of his songs from his album Darkness on the Edge of Town in an old farmhouse in Holmdel.

 VoIP provider Vonage Holdings, Inc., relocated its world headquarters from Edison to Holmdel in November 2005, occupying the building that formerly housed Prudential Property Casualty & Insurance.

 Geography

 According to the United States Census Bureau, the township had a total area of 18.05 square miles (46.75 km2), including 17.85 square miles (46.22 km2) of land and 0.20 square miles (0.53 km2) of water (1.13%).
 Holmdel Township is located roughly 40 miles south of Manhattan.
+It is also about 70 miles northeast of Philadelphia.

-Crawford Hill, located at 40.3904°N 74.1840°W (40.3903863, −74.1840322), is Monmouth County's highest point, standing 391 ft above sea level.
+Crawford Hill, located at 40.3904°N 74.1840°W (40.3904, −74.1840), is Monmouth County's highest point, standing 391 ft above sea level.
 The top portion of the hill is owned by Alcatel-Lucent and houses a research laboratory of Bell Laboratories.

-The township borders the Monmouth County communities of Aberdeen Township, Colts Neck Township, Hazlet Township, Marlboro Township and Middletown Township.
+The township borders the Monmouth County communities of Aberdeen, Colts Neck, Hazlet, Marlboro and Middletown.

 Unincorporated communities, localities and place names located partially or completely within the township include: Beers, Centerville, Crawford Corners, Everett, Morrells Corner and Pleasant Valley Crossroads.